 I know you are all going to want more clarification on this recipe, but seriously, this is all I did and it was DELICIOUS!
 So, is it really a “recipe?”
 Not really, but it’s still so good and you don’t have to think, and sometimes we all need a “recipe” like that.

-Pick your pan size and fill the bottom of your pan with fruit (approximately 24 ounces if using frozen or canned for 9×13).
+Pick your pan size, grease the bottom and then fill the bottom of your pan with fruit (approximately 24 ounces if using frozen or canned for 9×13).
 Since we have a large family, I use a 9×12, but that takes tons of fruit.

 After strawberry picking, I had enough strawberries, but threw in a few miscellaneous blackberries and blueberries for good measure.

 Since then, I’ve made this many times by mixing tons of fruit so that I had enough.
-I’ve mixed strawberries, cherries, pears and apples together and it was wonderful.
+I’ve mixed strawberries, cherries and apples together and it was wonderful.

 (If you don’t mind a few extra calories, the traditional way is to substitute butter for the soda.
 After you fill the pan with fruit and sprinkle the cake mix on top, then cut a stick of butter into small pieces and sprinkle all over the cake mix.
-This will get you a crunchier topping, but then it’s no longer fat free. )
+This will get you a crunchier topping and honestly, is yummier, but then it’s no longer fat free. )

 Serve with ice cream or whip cream because it’s not necessarily going to be “pretty.”